Marikoikoiko/algo-study-group/README.md

 - `git pull` what is on the remote repository
 - `git merge` will show you all the changes that you choose to stay or go. [quick merge tutorial here](https://www.youtube.com/watch?v=QmKdodJU-js)
 - then add, commit and push per usual

+## Why branch and not fork?

+Forks are best used: when the intent of the 'split' is to create a logically independent project, which may never reunite with its parent.
+Branches are best used: when they are created as temporary places to work through a feature, with the intent to merge the branch with the origin

+Shoutout to Victor for clarifying this.